EC3-Gang/hsc-site/src/content/events/tnf23.md

 ---
 draft: false
 title: Track and Field Finals
-description: Have fun supporting your school and friends at the Nation Stadium!
+description: Have fun supporting your school and friends at the National Stadium!
 date: 2023-04-28T06:30:00.000Z
 image:
   src: /tnf.jpg